 Erwinia Asparaginase After Allergy to PEG-Asparaginase in Treating Young Patients With Acute Lymphoblastic Leukemia

-Patients receive 6 doses of Erwinia asparaginase intramuscularly on a Monday/Wednesday/Friday schedule as a replacement for each scheduled dose of PEG-asparaginase remaining on the original treatment protocol.
+Patients receive 6 doses of Erwinia asparaginase intramuscularly (IM) on a Monday/Wednesday/Friday schedule as a replacement for each scheduled dose of PEG-asparaginase remaining on the original treatment protocol.
 All other chemotherapy continues according to the original treatment protocol.

 Blood samples are collected periodically for pharmacokinetic, pharmacodynamic, and antibody studies.

 After completion of study treatment, patients are followed periodically.

 |Study Type :||Interventional (Clinical Trial)|

 |Masking:||None (Open Label)|

 |Official Title:||Pharmacology and Toxicity of Erwinia Asparaginase (Erwinase®; Crisantaspase; IND 290) Following Allergy to PEG-Asparaginase in Treatment of Children With Acute Lymphoblastic Leukemia (ALL)|

 |Study Start Date :||February 2008|